neerajjha549/rdbms-from-scratch/README.md

 ### Compilation

-Once you have the prerequisites, simply run `make` in the project's root directory:
+Once you have the prerequisites, simply run `make` in the project's `src` directory:

 ```
 make